jsonperl/heroku_backups/README.markdown

 Use the backups:restore rake task or to avoid your long running job from getting killed, connect to heroku console and:

     Resque.enqueue(HerokuBackups::RestoreJob)

+## License

+heroku_backups is released under the MIT license.